Type mappings for C++ native functions in SPL

 The most natural way to implement the

-is to use a different C++ template function for each collection type
+size function is to use a different C++

-in SPL, as shown.
-Alternatively, you can use a single C++ template
+template function for each collection type in SPL, as shown.
+Alternatively, you can use

-function to implement all, taking advantage of the fact that C++ implementations
+a single C++ template function to implement all, taking advantage of the fact that C++

-of all collection types provide the size()
+implementations of all collection types provide the size() method.
+The

-The following example shows that code:// Alternative using a single C++ template
+code:// Alternative using a single C++ template

 template <class T> uint32 size(T const & vals) { return vals.size(); }

-This implementation covers more than what the SPL signature
+This implementation covers more than what the SPL signature of the

-function requires.
-However, from the
+size function requires.
+However, from the perspective of SPL

-C++ code.Another alternative implementation is to use the reflective type
+because it accepts unintended instantiations in the C++ code.Another alternative implementation is to use the reflective type system.
+The result is in smaller

-to the original implementation.
-However, it is slightly more expensive
+amount of code and is cleaner compared to the original implementation.
+However, it is

-in terms of the runtime cost.
+slightly more expensive in terms of the runtime

 // Alternative implementation using reflective types